grey-software/Onboarding/content/en/contributing/create-merge-request.md

 ## Action Items

-### ✅ Create a merge request
+### ✅ Create A Merge Request (MR)

-Click on the **create merge request** button from your branch's page
+Click on the **Create Merge Request** button from your branch's page

 ![Creating your merge request](/create-merge-request.png)

-Inside your Merge Pull Request,

-- **Assignees** -> Assign to yourself
-- **Reviewer** -> ArsalaBangash
-- **Label** -> Type::Onboarding
-- [x] Delete source branch when merge request is accepted.
+Inside your MR, don't worry about any details other than the title!

 and Submit the Merge Request to the Reviewer.

 ![Your new merge request](/new-merge-request.png)

-Your reviewer will review your changes and merge them into the master branch if accepted.
+Someone from our team will review your changes and merge them into the master branch if accepted.

 ### ✅ Now...we wait!

-Once your merge request has been approved, head over to your designated team page inside of https://org.grey.software and you'll see your Profile Card.
+Once your merge request has been approved, head over to our [explorers page](https://org.grey.software/team/open-source-explorers/)! and you'll see your profile card.

 ![alt text](/output.png "Merge Request")